WeidongFang1985/react-test-cases/README.md

 -------------------------------------

 1. Back to History Page
+useNavigate hook provide function to back previous page
+by using navigate(-1)